isomerpages/mof-gfg/_g20-eminent-persons-group/Development.md

 *   The International Finance Facility for Education (IFFEd) is a new initiative targeted at supplementing MDB financing for lower-middle income countries as they lose access to concessional financing.

-Proposal 8: Plug shortfalls in data and research that hamper effective policymaking, especially in developing countries.
+### Proposal 8: Plug shortfalls in data and research that hamper effective policymaking, especially in developing countries. ###

-Up Arrow

 There are major deficiencies in basic social, economic and environmental data, especially in developing countries.
 We must address these deficiencies in order to design and implement effective national programs for inclusive growth and human capital development.